-It's that time of year again, we’re saying goodbye to 2019 and hello to 2020.
-A new decade, a new year of hope, goals and opportunity.
-As you look back on 2019, how many of New Year’s resolutions did you accomplish?
-If your answer is "not many" or "none", perhaps it’s time to start planning for the New Year.
-And, if your resolutions for 2020 involve more travel, you’ve come to the right place.
+It's that time of year again, we're saying goodbye to the year that was and hello to a new year.
+A new year of hope, goals and opportunity.
+As you look back on last year, how many of your New Year's resolutions did you accomplish?
+If your answer is "not many" or "none", perhaps it's time to start planning for the New Year.
+And, if your resolutions for the new year involve more travel, you've come to the right place.

 Here are 5 travel resolutions you can actually stick to.